 What happened at Kern River Oil Field is what has happened at almost every oil field.
 The derricks start to pump out oil, and after several years, it’s predicted that the field has reached its limit.
 But until you’ve drilled, it isn’t entirely clear how big the oil field is.
 New set of tools, and technology, enables you to drill previously inaccessible oil.
 For instance: In 1998, an oil rig near the Kern Oil Field found an oil gusher at 17,657 feet.
 This was several thousand feet deeper than deepest wells at that time.

 Of course, fields do run out, but the point of highlight here is technology.
 The oil industry keeps finding newer ways to drill resources to keep up with the demand.
 There is no better example of it than what happened in the last decade that changed the entire energy landscape: fracking and shale oil boom in US.

 Fracking is the process of the process of injecting liquid at high pressure into rocks to force open existing fissures and extract oil or gas.
 Fracking isn’t recent innovation, it goes back to early 50s, but a combination of technological innovations (I have to research further what they were) skyrocketed US domestic oil production.
-By 2018, US became world’s largest crude oil producer leaving behind even Saudi Arabia (the deviation in Hubbert’s peak).
+By 2018, US became world’s largest crude oil producer leaving behind even Saudi Arabia.
+Fracking explains the large deviation in Hubbert’s curve.